maidsafe/rfcs/proposed/0017-transport-library/0017-transport-library.md

 ## Nat traversal

 So far we have ignored the problem of network address translation.
-One of the goals of this library is to provide a way to create streams through NATs.
+One of the goals of this library is to allow the user to create streams through NATs.

 First we need a way to accept connections from behind a NAT.
 This means both being aware of what addresses can be used to connect to us and trying to create